 Publications about the state of our economy

 In addition to the Economic Developments and Outlook and our business indicator, we also regularly publish studies, news releases and speeches on current economic topics.
-You can find more of these publications using the search function on this website.
+You can find this under ‘Interesting articles’ on this page, under ‘Publications’ or by using the search bar.